ese-nguyen/skills_matcher/memory-bank/tasks/TASK002-excel-export-endpoint.md

 Add endpoint to export 600 mapped skills to Excel with columns: _id, skill_raw, skill_super (Array).

 ## Thought Process
-- Use pandas to generate Excel
-- Query mappings from DB
-- Format output as required

 ## Implementation Plan
-- Add export endpoint to API
-- Query 600 mapped samples
-- Format DataFrame and export to Excel
-- Return file for download

 ## Progress Tracking
 **Overall Status:** In Progress - 10%